algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

 While you're waiting for the verification precess, a percentage bar will be displayed to don't leave you in the dark.
 After 10 seconds, if the bar didn't progress of any percent, please restart the verification.

 #### C. Main program
 All the operations will happen on the command prompt (the major interface of the software).
-Once the pre-processing is done and your starting point defined as well as your arrival point on the command prompt, an answer in the form of the JSON[^4] format  will be displayed.
+Once the pre-processing is done and your starting point defined as well as your arrival point on the command prompt, an answer in the form of the JSON[^4] format (by default) will be displayed.

 <!--Can be organized in major points-->